rawsashimi1604/sashimi-gateway/README.md

 ### Request Routing

 - The API gateway should be able to route incoming HTTP(S) requests to specific services based on URL paths, HTTP methods, and other request attributes.
-- The routing mechanism should support versioning so that different versions of a service can be addressed separately.

 ### Authentication & Authorization

 - The gateway should be able to validate tokens (e.g., JWT) and decide if a request should proceed.
-- Role-based access control (RBAC) might be implemented to restrict endpoints based on user roles.

 ### Rate Limiting